thedoggybrad/DogGPT/README.md

 Enter the doggy-verse and experience the behavior and answer of our super smart AI-powered dog.

 ## What is this?
-The "DogGPT' is a fork of the popular "CatGPT".
+The "DogGPT" is a fork of the popular "CatGPT".
 After forking, I changed all the references to a cat to a dog.
 Then, I introduced and made some improvements to it.

 ## Why this is created?
 I made this site just for fun, by forking "CatGPT".
 I was just thinking on what will happen if I change all references to a dog.
 And, this is the result.